+MGT 5360 Innovation for Strategic Advantage (3) This course will investigate innovation, how is it developed and sustained to create a strategic advantage.
+This course will combine elements of strategic management, supply chain management, relationship management and leadership to explore the question of how businesses and nonprofit organizations find new and innovative ways to differentiate themselves from their competition.
+This course will focus on process and business model innovation (not on product innovation).
+Prerequisites: three years professional work experience (thus approval by the Management & Business Communication Department Chair is necessary).
+This course also requires Admission to the M.B.A.
+Program.
 MGT 5390 Internship in Business (3, 6) Opportunity for students to gain theoretical knowledge and practical application in the student's field of specialization.
 Employment must be above entry level for graduate credit and must be approved by the Harmon College of Business Administration Director of Graduate Programs.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: Overall graduate GPA 3.0.
+Prerequisite: overall graduate GPA 3.0.

 MGT 6330 Readings in Management (1-3) Selected readings in group dynamics, communications, decision-making theory, and managerialism and its economic justification.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: MGT 3315 or equivalent.
+Prerequisite: MGT 3315 or equivalent.

-Department of Marketing and Legal Studies Dockery 200 • (660) 543-4815
+Department of Marketing and Legal Studies Dockery 200 • 660-543-4815